 Electronic copies shall be stored only where the employee can access the data.

 Electronic copies shall be stored where a password is required to access the data if on shared server space.

+Open Data

+Data that does not contain personal identifying information and should be handled discreetly, unless it is further classified as Public Data.
+This type of data must be stored securely and not left accessible by unauthorized personnel.
+Open data may be shared via internet or first class mail until the data is considered Public Data at which time specific classification will dictate any on going sharing rules.

+Public Data

+All Public Data falls into one of two classification, Aggregated Public Data or Unpublished Restricted Access Data.
+Each classification has its own procedures that must be observed.

 Aggregated Public Data

+This data can be released to the public following the principles outlined in Section 3.2 Reporting Parameters and Guidelines because there is no identifying information that could lead back to a specific client or household served.

 Unpublished Restricted Access Data

 Information scheduled, but not yet approved, for publication.
 Examples include draft reports, fragments of data sets, and data without context or data that have not been analyzed.
+This type of data requires the following procedures to be observed and followed:

-raft or Fragmented Data – Accessible only to authorized HMIS staff and agency personnel.
+Draft or Fragmented Data – Accessible only to authorized HMIS staff and agency personnel.
 Requires auditing of access and must be stored in a secure out-of-sight location.
 Data can be transmitted via e-mail, internal departmental or first-class mail.
 If mailed, data must be labeled confidential.

 Confidential Data: Requires encryption at all times.
 Must be magnetically overwritten and destroyed.
 Hard copies of data must be stored in an out-of-sight secure location.